How to Land Your First Client as a New Real Estate Agent

 Kickstarting a career in real estate is an exciting and sometimes daunting process.
 One of the most challenging parts can be landing your first client.

-Luckily, there's no magic trick to getting your first client; it just involves a lot of hustle.
-Below, you'll learn a few of the most fruitful ways to generate prospective leads.
-Be relentless and consistent, and your first client will appear.
+There's no magic trick to getting your first real estate client; it just involves a lot of hustle.
+Below, you'll find how to get your first client as a new real estate agent.

 You know people.
 And the people you know also know people.

-Take advantage of your existing relationships by advertising your new career and asking them to keep you in mind.
-Ask them to spread the word as well, when appropriate, and provide marketing collateral like business cards or flyers to pass along.
+Take advantage of your existing relationships by bringing up your new career and asking them to keep you in mind.
+Ask them to spread the word as well, when appropriate, and provide real estate marketing collateral like business cards or flyers to pass along.

-Your sponsoring broker knows you're new to the business, and your success is in their best interest.
+No new real estate agent guide can go without mentioning your sponsoring broker as a potential source of opportunities.
+Your brokerage knows you're new to the business, and your success is in their best interest.
 As a result, most brokers will offer opportunities for new real estate agents to start accumulating leads.

 The first thing any potential prospect will do after hearing about you is google you.
 You want to be sure that this initial search creates a positive and professional impression.

-Focus your online profile on how you can help first-time buyers and sellers accomplish their goals.
+Focus your online profile on how you can help buyers and sellers accomplish their goals.
 Provide a little taste of your personality without giving away too much information.
 Definitely don't mention that you're brand new to the profession.
-You want to create the impression that you know what you're doing but avoid deceiving anyone about your experience.
+Avoid deceiving anyone about your experience, but you want to create the impression that you know what you're doing.

 This means a few things.
 First, if your state allows you to make choices about what topics to study, pick the ones that will be the most useful at the beginning of your career.
 Knowledge related to long-term success can wait.